 Note: Article adapted from here.

-Clean Urban Mining, part of the Clean Earth Technologies Group, has a sustainable solution for harvesting valuable materials such as gold, silver, copper, from e-waste.
+The concept hinges on innovative solutions like Clean Urban Mining’s breakthrough technology for harvesting valuable materials, such as gold and copper, from e-waste.
 The solution uses a benign, organic polymer, in place of toxic cyanide and strong acids, to extract high value metals.
-Time to create a circular economy through e-waste.
+A step further than Green IT for a better future.